CowboyCollective/CowboyCollective.github.io/cowboy/Lil Nas X.md

 There are so many things I could say about Lil Nas X and how he embodies the cowboy ethos.
 In fact, I think it would be harder to think of something he's done that isn't in line with what a good cowboy is and does.
 That being said there's one moment in particular that I want to focus on.

 For those of you living under a rock, *Old Town Road* became the number one song on the charts in March of 2019.
-Also, get out from under that rock of yours there's some cowboys doing some interesting things out here.
+Also, get out from under that rock of yours there's some cowboys doing interesting things out here.

 The song was pulled from Billboard's country chart for not being country enough.
 [In an interview, a New York Times reporter](https://www.youtube.com/watch?v=ptKqFafZgCk) asks him the question, "Do you think there's a racial element to *Old Town Road* being removed from the country chart?"